emilydaykin/ab-testing/README.md

 - [Link](https://ab-testing-blinkist-edaykin.vercel.app/)
 - To play around with the logic, open the developer tools
   - Use the Console tab to view the API logs whenever the page is visited or revisited (refreshed), or the sign up button is clicked
   - Use the Application tab > Storage > Local Storage to see what gets saved to Local Storage.
-To simulate visiting the page as a new/different user, clear the local storage (delete all entries).
+To simulate visiting the page as a new/different user, clear the local storage (delete all entries) then refresh the page.